 Our common stock and tradeable warrants are quoted on The Nasdaq Capital Market LLC ('Nasdaq'') under the symbols "BFRG" and "BFRGW," respectively.
 We have not applied, and do not intend to apply, to list the Pre-Funded Warrants or the Company Warrants on Nasdaq.
-As of January 18, 2024, the last reported sales price of our common stock on Nasdaq was \$2.56 per share.
-On January 18, 2024, we had 6,094,644 shares of common stock outstanding.
+On January 31, 2024, the closing price as reported on The Nasdaq Capital Market was \$4.18 per share.